llulai/pypyt/README.md

 ![](images/template1.png)

     from pypyt import *
+    values = {
-    values = {'presentation_title': "This is a cool presentation", 'client_name': "Cool Client"}
+        'presentation_title': "This is a cool presentation",
+        'client_name': "Cool Client"
+    }
     render_and_save_ppt('__template__.pptx', values, 'rendered_ppt.pptx')

 This will render a presentation like the one below.